 There are a range of quarantine restrictions that you must comply with when entering Australia.

-For more information about Australian quarantine restrictions visit the Australian Quarantine Inspection Service (AQIS) website.
+For more information about Australian biosecurity restrictions, visit the Departure of Agriculture website.

 There are a range of customs and border protection restrictions which apply.
 For more information about Australia’s customs and border protection requirements visit the Australian Customs and Border Protection Services website.